Trish Jackson is a survivor. Born with no arms, she learnt from a very young age to use her feet for any task her hands would typically be used for.

 “Life has been hard but still worthwhile.
 The dark days make you stronger.
 Maybe not at that time, but down the track, you’ll be stronger.”

 Shifting Perspectives is open to the public from Wednesday 30 October- Sunday 10 November at Graydon Gallery in New Farm, Brisbane.
-Visit the gallery in person to view over artworks from more than 60 talented artists with disability.
+Visit the gallery in person to view artworks from more than 60 talented artists with disability.